 Overview

-• Provide LEP services based on a four-factor analysis
+• Delivering LEP services through a four-factor analysis.

-• Provide appropriate language assistance (translations and/or interpretations), based on the size of the language group.
+• Offering appropriate language assistance, including translation and interpretation, tailored to the size of the language group.

-To learn more see CHA’s Language Access Plan at a Glance and 2019 Language Access Plan Progress Report or contact CHA’s Office of Diversity at officeofdiversity@thecha.org.
+To learn more see CHA’s Language Access Plan at a Glance and 2019 Language Access Plan Progress Report.
+You can email CHA’s Office of Diversity at officeofdiversity@thecha.org.

 Reporting LEP Violations